FirstPersonNetwork/ostc-fpp-rs/docs/secured-configuration-management.md

 # Handling Secured Configuration

-The LKMV securely stores the sensitive configuration in a Base64 format in the OS secure storage layer of your device.
+The LKMV CLI tool securely stores the sensitive configuration in a Base64 format in the OS secure storage layer of your device.
 The configuration contains the following information:

 - BIP32 seed used to create the cryptographic keys to generate Decentralised Identifiers (DIDs), specifically your Persona DID.